Implant Exchange Surgery in Granite Bay

 Trust our surgeons for a natural look

-As a female plastic surgeon, Dr. Clark understands how important it is to feel comfortable and confident in your own skin.
-With 10+ years of experience with breast revision procedures, a no-compromise approach to safety, a highly qualified surgical team, and a focus on providing top-notch results, Dr. Clark takes your needs seriously.
+Our plastic surgeons understand how important it is to feel comfortable and confident in your own skin.
+With years of experience with breast revision procedures, a no-compromise approach to safety, a highly qualified surgical team, and a focus on providing top-notch results, our doctors take your needs seriously.
 But you don’t have to take our word for it—see what our patients have to say.

 What is breast implant removal surgery like?

 Breast implant removal surgery is somewhat similar to breast augmentation in reverse.
-More often than not, Dr. Clark can remove implants using your initial breast augmentation incision sites, so you won’t have scars in additional places.
+More often than not, your surgeon can remove implants using your initial breast augmentation incision sites, so you won’t have scars in additional places.
 Your procedure will be performed under general anesthesia to ensure your comfort.

-If Dr. Clark needs to address issues such as capsular contracture, double bubble or malposition, she may also need to repair or remodel the capsule (scar tissue surrounding your implants) during surgery.
+If your surgeon needs to address issues such as capsular contracture, double bubble or malposition, they may also need to repair or remodel the capsule (scar tissue surrounding your implants) during surgery.
 If you’re having implants removed completely, you may need a breast lift as well to prevent sagging and ensure a firm, attractive breast shape if you had larger implants or if your skin has stretched.

 Recovery for breast implant revision is typically similar to recovery after initial breast augmentation, although many patients bounce back even more quickly than they did the first time around.
-However, if extensive revision is needed during surgery, you may have a slightly longer recovery.
-Dr. Clark will explain in detail what you might expect given your needs, anatomy, and goals at your consultation.
+However, if extensive revision is needed during surgery, you may have a slightly longer recovery. your doctor will explain in detail what you might expect given your needs, anatomy, and goals at your consultation.